avine/formation-angular-topics/Slides/04_rxresource.md

 ## Rx Resource - Properties

-- RxResource provides useful properties
+- `RxResource` provides useful properties
   - `value()`: The current value of the Resource, or undefined if there is no current value
   - `status()`: The current status of the Resource
   - `reload()`: Instructs the resource to reload
   - `isLoading()`: Whether this resource is loading a new value (or reloading the existing one)
   - `set()`: Convenience wrapper for `value.set`
   - `update()`: Convenience wrapper for `value.update`
+  - ...